 Movie gives us a sense of time and place – George H.W.
 Bush’s Iraq War – yet is not a political document, but an insight into the enabled madness of one man; a brutal, driving, terrifying semi-fictional actioner that evokes Pacino’s SCARFACE, with its drugs, beatings, rapes, shootings and arbitrary deaths.
 But it’s not the Miami underworld – it’s the Iraq “government.”
 And as Nixon told us, “When the government does it, it’s not illegal!”

 As youths, Latif and Uday attended the same school, and – worst luck – Uday remembered Latif’s facial resemblance to him.
 Now years later, Uday tortures Latif into accepting the post, threatening to send Latif’s family to Abu Ghraib – and god knows, you don’t want your family thrown into Abu Ghraib with those godless American torturers running the place!
 With makeup, hairstylists and some exacting surgery, Latif is molded to look like Uday, whose hyena-giggling flamboyance and tickled demeanor remind us of Freddie at his cheekiest.
-At first, we wonder why, then remember that – of course! – Farrokh Bulsara’s Zanzibar bloodline didn’t spring from the womb of Whitey Brittania.
+At first, we wonder how this Middle Easterner could resemble Freddie so much, then remember – of course! – Farrokh Bulsara’s Zanzibar bloodline didn’t spring from the womb of Whitey Brittania.
 Bismillah!